 Pathologically, myxomas are gelatinous structures that consist of myxoma cells embedded in a stroma rich in glycosaminoglycans.
 Most are solitary, arise from the interatrial septum in the vicinity of the fossa ovalis (particularly the left atrium), and are often pedunculated on a fibrovascular stalk.
 In contrast to sporadic tumors, familial or syndromic tumors tend to occur in younger individuals, are often multiple, may be ventricular in location, and are more likely to recur after initial resection.

 Myxomas commonly present with obstructive signs and symptoms.
 The most common clinical presentation mimics that of mitral valve disease: either stenosis owing to tumor prolapse into the mitral orifice or regurgitation resulting from tumor-induced valvular trauma.
 Ventricular myxomas may cause outflow obstruction similar to that caused by subaortic or subpulmonic stenosis.
-The symptoms and signs of myxoma may be sudden in onset or positional in nature, ...
+The symptoms and signs of myxoma may be sudden in onset ...